videosdk-live/videosdk-docs/android_docs/guide/video-and-audio-calling-api-sdk/features/camera-controls.md

 # Camera Controls

-Whenever any participant wants to start/stop broadcasting their video to other participant in a meeting, they can simply do it with videoSDK Meeting.
+Whenever any participant wants to start/stop broadcasting their video to other participant in a meeting, they can simply do it with VideoSDK Meeting.

 This guide will provide an overview of how to implement enable, disable and switch webcam features in a meeting.